-HPC setup: During this step, the user splits the application into 2 parts: the host application which remains on a PC and the SoC application which is mapped on the FPGA.
-COACH will allow to automatically translate high level language programs to FPGA configurations.
-In addition, it will provide a SystemC simulation model of the whole system (PC+communication+FPGA-SoC) which will allow performance evaluation of the partitioning.
+HPC setup: During this step, the user splits the application into 2 parts: the host application which remains on the PC and the SoC application which is mapped on the FPGA.
+COACH will provide a complete simulation model of the whole system (PC+communication+FPGA-SoC) which will allow performance evaluation.

-- SoC design: In this phase, COACH will allow the user to obtain simulators for the SoC at different abstraction levels by giving to the COACH framework a SoC description.
-This description will consist of a process network corresponding to the application, an OS, an instance of a generic hardware platform and a mapping of processes on the platform components.
-COACH will offer different targets to map the processes: software (the process runs on a SoC processor), ASIP (the process runs on a SoC processor that is generated by HLS and plugged on the SoC bus). - Application compilation: Once the SoC description is validated through performances analysis, COACH will generate automatically an FPGA bitstream containing the hardware platform with the SoC application software and an executable containing the host application.
+- SoC design: In this phase, COACH will allow the user to obtain virtual prototypes for the SoC at different abstraction levels.
+The user input will consist of a process network describing the coarse grain parallelism of the application, an instance of a generic hardware platform and a mapping of processes on the platform components.
+COACH will offer different targets to map the processes: software (the process runs as a software task on a SoC processor), ASIP (the process runs as a software task on a SoC processor), and hardware (the process is implemented as a synthesized hardware coprocessor). - Application compilation: Once the SoC architecture is validated through performances analysis, COACH will generate automatically an executable containing the host application and the FPGA bitstream.
+This bitstream contains both the hardware architecture and the SoC application software.
 The user will be able to launch the application by loading the bitstream on an FPGA and running the executable on PC.